Furore erupts over killing of teenager as Philippines drugs war escalates

 Branding it "something to be outraged about", she has been a constant critic of the crackdown that has killed thousands of Filipinos and caused international alarm since Duterte took office over a year ago.

-Several senators raised concerns on Friday over the rise in the number of deaths, calling for an impartial investigation.

-Police say there has been no instruction from higher authorities to step up their anti-drug operations and they are only doing their job.
+However, police say there has been no specific instruction from higher authorities to step up anti-drug operations and they are only doing their job.

-Duterte indicated this week that the escalation had his blessing, saying it was good that 32 criminals had been killed in a province north of Manila and adding: "Let's kill another 32 every day.
+Duterte indicated this week that the escalation had his blessing, saying it was good that 32 criminals had been killed in a province north of Manila, adding: "Let's kill another 32 every day.
 Maybe we can reduce what ails this country."

 On Thursday, he said he would not just pardon police officers who killed drug offenders during the anti-narcotics campaign, but also promote them.